Pierre Nora: Career

-He was a teacher at the Lycée Lamoricière d'Oran in Algeria from 1958 until 1960.
+Nora taught at the Lycée Lamoricière d'Oran in Algeria from 1958 until 1960.
 He wrote a book about his experiences, published under the title Les Français d'Algérie ("The French of Algeria") (1961).
 In 1962, when the Évian peace treaty was signed – later confirmed by a subsequent referendum – which ended the Algerian War, a ceasefire came into effect.
-Nora, despite not knowing a word of Hebrew was asked to travel there and both look into the situation of Algerian Jews and secure for repatriation their archives.
+Nora, despite not knowing a word of Hebrew was asked to travel there and both look into the situation of Algerian Jews and secure their archives for repatriation.
 He met Ben Bella who, embracing him, asked Nora to sit by his side as his motorcade drove into Algiers the following day.
 Ben Bella was under the impression that Nora, whose account of Algeria he had read with admiration while in prison, was a member of the local Algerian Jewish community.
 During the same May week, he was stopped with several others by a group of insurgents and stood against a wall for execution, a fate avoided by the timely intervention of the local police.

-From 1961 to 1963, he was a resident at the Fondation Dosne-Thiers.
+From 1961 to 1963, he was a resident at the Fondation Thiers.
 From 1965 to 1977 he was first assistant and then lecturer at the Institut d'Études Politiques de Paris (Paris Institute of Political Science).
-Since 1977 he has been the director of studies at the École des hautes études en sciences sociales (School for Advanced Studies in the Social Sciences).
+From 1977 he was the director of studies at the École des hautes études en sciences sociales (School for Advanced Studies in the Social Sciences), holding the post for four decades.
 In 2014, Nora received the Dan David Prize for his contribution to "History and Memory."

 Publishing

 Concurrently, Nora had pursued an important career in publishing.
 He joined Éditions Julliard in 1964, where he created the Archives paperback collection.
 In 1965 he joined Éditions Gallimard: the publishing house, which already had a good market share in literature, wanted to develop its social sciences sector.
 It was Pierre Nora who achieved this mission by creating two important collections, the Library of social sciences in 1966 and the Library of histories in 1970, as well as the Témoins collection in 1967.

-At Éditions Gallimard, under Nora's direction many major works of scholarship were published that became landmarks in their respective fields.
-Among them figure:
+At Éditions Gallimard, under Nora's direction many major works of scholarship were published that became landmarks in their respective fields, such as books by Raymond Aron, Michel Foucault, Emmanuel Le Roy Ladurie, Georges Duby, Georges Dumézil, François Furet and, Jacques Le Goff, and translations of books by Elias Canetti, Ernst Kantorowicz and Thomas Nipperdey.